odomaj/cursed/README.md

 # CS455 Group 6 Final Project

-Repo to run compiled python script group6.py
+Repo to run solution.py and group6.py simultaneously and capture the network traffic

 ## Requirements